Los Angeles: stars and cars, scenes and queens

 There’s never a shortage of things (or people) to do in Los Angeles.
 When you come, embrace the L.A. lifestyle.
 Go with the make believe and live the life of the rich and famous as long as your wallet will allow.
 Who knows—if you play the part well enough, maybe you’ll get discovered.
 Most likely, you’ll discover you love L.A.

-Photos courtesy of Discover LA and Visit West Hollywood and flickr user Kenny Muz used under the Creative Commons Attribution license
+Photos courtesy of Discover LA and Visit West Hollywood, and Joel Mott on Unsplashed and flickr user Kenny Muz used under the Creative Commons Attribution license